 1. Suppliers and warranties

 Start planning your maintenance strategy before buying your equipment.
-Cheap equipment can be a false economy, especially if it is required to support key applications.
-Look for business grade equipment designed to be used for long periods each day.
+Cheap equipment can be a false economy, especially if it is required to perform business-critical functions.
+Look for business grade equipment when purchasing desktop PCs and laptops.

-If you lack in-house technical expertise, aim to arrange on-site maintenance
+If you lack in-house technical expertise, invest in on-site maintenance

-- On-site maintenance means the supplier will come to you to carry out maintenance tasks.
+- On-site maintenance means the supplier will come to you to carry service and fix your IT hardware.

-- Choose a supplier that offers at least one year's on-site maintenance.
+- Choose a supplier that offers at least one year's on-site maintenance support.

 - If this is not included, ask how much on-site cover would cost.
 If the cost is below 15% of the purchase price, it is probably a good investment.